-- Using skills, techniques and processes to make drama works - Presenting drama works to an audience - Observing and critically appraising the drama works of others - · Exploring and developing ideas
+- Using skills, techniques and processes to make drama works

+- · Presenting drama works to an audience

+- Exploring and developing ideas

 No experience is required but the study of Year 9 Drama is an advantage.

 This is useful study for those who wish to study Drama TASC 2 and Drama TASC 3.
 All career choices will benefit from having studied drama.
 You do not have to want to be an actor to benefit from drama.